How to Deal with the Other Guy’s Insurance Company, Part III

-If you've been seriously injured in a Pennsylvania car accident case, we recommend that you talk to an experienced Erie car accident lawyer before you talk to an insurance company.
-But if you really insist on doing it yourself, here are three more tips for dealing with the other guy's insurance company, including a summary of your rights and responsibilities, when to make a written demand and a descriptions of the options available to you.
+If you’ve been seriously injured in a Pennsylvania car accident case, we recommend that you talk to an experienced Erie car accident lawyer before you talk to an insurance company.
+But if you really insist on doing it yourself, here are three more tips for dealing with the other guy’s insurance company, including a summary of your rights and responsibilities, when to make a written demand, and a description of the options available to you.

 8. Know Your Pennsylvania Car Accident Rights and Responsibilities

 The law requires that you are to be compensated for your past and future medical bills, lost wages, and pain and suffering, as well as for the damage to your property, the cost of lost opportunities, and any other harm that was caused by the accident.